 The Lieutenancy is responsible for making the arrangements for a visit to Hampshire by a member of the Royal Family.

 A Royal Visit is a memorable occasion which honours the work and achievements of an organisation or community.
 It is an opportunity to celebrate and acknowledge the different ways in which people have been involved in either a special piece of work or occasion.
 These visits are an important part of the Royal Family’s role and are much valued by those organisations that are fortunate enough to receive such a visit.

 Many of the visits are connected to charities and other organisations with which members of the Royal Family are associated.
-For further information about Members of the Royal Family and the charities or organisations they support please go to the Royal Family website.
+For further information about Members of the Royal Family and the charities or organisations they support visit the Royal Family website.

 - Extending an invitation

 Invitations to members of the Royal Family may be made in a number of ways:

 Invitations can be extended through the Lieutenancy office and submitted to specific members of the Royal Family on an organisation’s behalf.
 It is important to remember that an invitation can only be extended to one Royal at a time.
 If in doubt the Lieutenancy office will advise as to who may be the most appropriate member of the Royal Family to approach and will give advice regarding dates as it is not unusual to start the process up to 12 months in advance.

 Alternatively, any Patronage requests should be extended direct to the relevant Royal Household, via the Private Secretary.
 When using this route, it would be much appreciated if a copy of the invitation could be sent to the Lieutenancy office for their information.
 Include as much information as possible but try to keep it concise.